seek-oss/braid-design-system/.changeset/serious-hats-cry.md

   - useToast
 ---

-Improved consistency of border radius usage across components
+Improve consistency of border radius usage across components

 Over time, individual components have reached for a larger radius in the scale, rather than increasing the scale at a theme level.
 This resulted in inconsistent use across the system, preventing uplift of the scale.